hikeventures/hikeventures.github.io/_posts/events/2018-06-25-Moraknive-Garberg-Floating-Serrated-Knife.markdown

 layout: post
 ---

-Dennis Becker from Morakniv showed us their new <a href="https://amzn.to/2ts5Foh" rel="nofollow">Garberg Black Carbon</a> and Floating Serrated Knife at the OutDoor Show in Friedrichshafen.
+Dennis Becker from Morakniv showed us their new <a href="https://amzn.to/2ts5Foh" rel="nofollow">Garberg Black Carbon</a> and Floating Rope Knife at the OutDoor Show in Friedrichshafen.

 <div class="embed-responsive embed-responsive-16by9">
     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/iydoZnI89fc"></iframe>